“One inescapable reality is that death is a trade-off,

 Simple!
 Eat a wide array of quality foods, that aren't fiddled with too much.
 Don't eat food based on guilt, enjoy your food as nature intended!
 And, remember sometimes science has to catch up to logic!

-You can take a short course is Saturated Fat: The facts or on one Super Nutrition or jump in boots and all to the Recognised Nutrition & Health Coaching program so you can register, get insurance and work as a qualified nutrition and health coach.
+You can take a short course is Super Nutrition or jump in boots and all to the Nutrition, Health & Wellness Coach Certification program so you can register, get insurance and work as a qualified nutrition and health coach.
 Or, if you're a PT why not add Meal and Menu Planning to your portfolio of services!

 COURSES THAT YOU MIGHT LIKE TO CHECK OUT!